You are now required to do five (5) work search actions (previously referred to as work search contacts) each week.

 You can find your work search requirements on your online application.
 When you apply, you must acknowledge that you understand these requirements.

 You can also find work search information starting on page 10 of the UI Claimant Guide.
-This pamphlet will be mailed to you after you apply for benefits. *Please note: Starting July 7, your work search requirements will change.
-Please keep this in mind while viewing this version of the Claimant Guide.
+This pamphlet will be mailed to you after you apply for benefits.

-What is a valid work-search activity?
+What is a valid work search action?

 There are many valid ways to look for work.
 The most common work search activity is applying with a resume or cover letter.
 Valid and invalid activities include: